marcopennekamp/lore/spec/05-expressions.md

-### Repetition
+### Loops

-**TODO:** Rename to Loops.
-Otherwise the general name is too close to repeat while.

-**Repetitions** represent repeating control flow.
-For now, we support loops and iteration.
+**Loops** represent repeating control flow.
+For now, we support repetition and iteration.

-##### Loops
+##### Repetition

-In Lore, a **loop** repeats some piece of code until a given boolean expression is false.
-This is expressed by the archetypal Repeat-While:
+In Lore, a **repetition** repeats some piece of code as long as a given boolean expression is true.
+This is expressed by the archetypal While-Loop:

 ```
-repeat while (cond) statement
+while (cond) statement
-repeat statement while (cond)
 ```

-The first version checks the condition first, then executes the statement (if the condition is true).
-The second version executes the expression first, then checks the condition (and terminates the loop if the condition is false).
+We have decided to provide **no support for do-while loops**, because we feel that these kinds of loops are very rarely used, but add noise to the language in the form of an additional keyword being reserved (such as `do` or `repeat`).
+You should instead work with a function and a while or recursion.

 ##### Iteration

 An **iteration** iterates over some kind of collection.
-We define the archetypal For as such:
+We define the archetypal For-Loop as such:

 ```
-for (e1 in col1, e2 in col2, ...) statement
+for (e1 <- col1, e2 <- col2, ...) statement
 ```

-In the syntax above, `col2` is fully iterated for each `e1` and so on, so supplying multiple `in` declarations effectively turns the For into **nested iteration**.
+In the syntax above, `col2` is fully iterated for each `e1` and so on, so supplying multiple extractors effectively turns the For into **nested iteration**.

 For now, we only define iteration for **elements in lists and maps**.
-Ultimately, we want any type defining a monadic `flatMap` to be iterable with a For expression.
+Ultimately, we want any type defining a monadic `flatMap` to be iterable using a For expression.

 As we don't support pattern matching yet, **map iteration** looks like this:

 ```
-for (kv in m) {
+for (kv <- m) {
-  const key = get(kv, 0)
+  const key = kv.key
-  const value = get(kv, 1)
+  const value = kv.value
 }
 ```

 To iterate over a list of indices, you can use a **range** function.
 Conceptually, it creates a *lazily* evaluated list of indices.
 We might ultimately support ranges with prettier operators.

 ```
-for (i in range(0, 10)) { // 0 inclusive, 10 exclusive
+for (i <- range(0, 10)) { // 0 inclusive, 10 exclusive
   println(i)
 }
 ```

 Internally, we can of course replace the range construction with a standard index-increment for-loop.
 Using a range is certainly more concise and clearer than writing `for (const i = 0; i < 10; i += 1)`.
 Not that that's Lore code, but it *could* be. *Shudder.*

-##### Yield
+##### Loop Expressions

-**TODO:** It's quite strange that Lore wants to tend towards functional/monadic handling of collections, but then provides such an imperative way of building the result of a loop.
-Wouldn't it rather be better if we just put the result of the loop in a list?
-And then couldn't we just flatten the list afterward?

-All repetitions return a list of values.
-When a loop is entered, conceptually, we create an empty list to which elements are supposed to be appended.
-The **yield expression** is the way to append a value to that list.
-The yield expression itself evaluates to `()`.
-It does *not* interrupt program flow, that is, you can yield twice or more in the same iteration.
+Lore loops are expressions.
+Similar to if-expressions and blocks, the loop body expression determines the result of the loop.
+However, these evaluations are **aggregated into a list**.

+Take the following **example:**

 ```
-const names = for (animal in animals) yield animal.name
+const names = for (animal <- animals) animal.name
 ```

-If `yield` is used, the Lore compiler requires that the value returned by the repetition expression is used, i.e. either assigned to a variable or enclosed in a larger expression.
+The for-loop **aggregates the names** of all animals in a list of type `[String]`.

-In the actual implementation, we can of course **optimize** two cases:

-- When the value of a repetition isn't assigned or used, we can forgo creating and filling a list.
+In the implementation, we can of course **optimize** the following case: When the result of a loop isn't assigned or used, we can forgo creating and filling the list.
-- If there are no `yield` expressions within the block of a repetition, we can simply designate the empty list as the result.

-A yield is a **top-level expression**.
-If no yields are present, the loop evaluates to the unit tuple.